adrianwit/serverless_e2e/lambda/README.md

 #### Introduction

-Lambda can be fired by a specific trigger.
+AWS Lambda is a serverless compute service that runs a code in response to events and automatically manages the underlying compute resources.
-The trigger type determines how and when your function executes.
+The event can be fired by a specific trigger, which determines how and when your function executes.

-Lambda entry point is main with lambda.Start call.
+Lambda entry point:
 ```go
 func main() {
 	lambda.Start(handler)